 A few things to know before you plug in:

-If your electrical extension cord can accommodate multiple plugs but not all outlets are being used, block unused openings with outlet covers to prevent injury to children and pets.
+- Regardless of whether or not it's being used, as long as a power extension cord is plugged into an outlet, it's conducting electricity.
+To avoid potential safety hazards, always remember to unplug extension cords when they're not in use!
+And If your electrical extension cord can accommodate multiple plugs but not all outlets are being used, block unused openings with outlet covers to prevent injury to children and pets.